-After a federal clerkship and 10 years of private practice, Professor Dolan joined the Wayne State law faculty.
-His field of scholarship is the Uniform Commercial Code and especially Article 5, Letters of Credit.
-His treatise and articles on that subject have been widely cited by all of the U.S. Circuit Courts of Appeals (except the Federal Circuit), the highest and intermediate courts of many states, U.S. District Courts and bankruptcy courts.
-His work is frequently cited in academic literature including text books, law review articles and treatises.
-Professor Dolan has testified in federal and state litigation and has appeared in arbitration proceedings as a letter of credit expert.
-He currently serves on the Board of Editors of the Banking Law Journal and as a foreign contributing editor for the Banking & Finance Law Review, a Canadian journal.
+After a judicial clerkship and 10 years of private practice, Professor Dolan joined the law faculty in 1975.
+His major field of scholarship was the Uniform Commercial Code, especially Article 5, Letters of Credit.
+His treatise and articles on that subject were cited by all the U.S. Circuit Courts of Appeals (except the Federal Circuit), the highest and intermediate courts of many states, U.S. District Courts and bankruptcy courts.
+His work was also cited in academic literature - textbooks, law review articles and treatises.
+Professor Dolan testified in federal and state litigation and appeared in arbitration proceedings as a letter of credit expert.
+He served on the Board of Editors of the Banking Law Journal and as a foreign contributing editor to the Banking & Finance Law Review, a Canadian journal.

-Professor Dolan has taught as a visiting professor at universities in The Netherlands and China and at four U.S. law schools and was a one-semester visiting scholar at a university in Ireland.
+Professor Dolan taught as a visiting professor at two universities in The Netherlands, one in China and four U.S. law schools and was a one-semester visiting scholar at a university in Ireland.

 Degrees and Certifications